Live theatre performances

 • Saint Joan by George Bernard Shaw

 Part of the Oxford Theatre Festival series.
 Directed by Sir John Clements, and starring Julia Foster in the title role.
-Also featuring David Bird (Archbishop of Rheims), Michael Hadley (Bertrand de Poulengay), John York (Brother Martin Ladvenu), Jim Smilie (Captain La Hire), Brian Hayes (Chaplain de Stogumber), Ian Ricketts (D’Estivet), John Standing (Dauphin), John Rogan (De Courcelles), Patricia Donovan (Duchess de la Tremouille), Michael Byrne (Dunois), James Villiers (Earl of Warwick), Michael Burlington (Gille de Rais), Richard Owens (Mgr de la Tremouille), Noel Willman (Peter Cauchon), Charles Dance (Robert de Baudricourt), and Charles Lloyd Pack (The Inquisitor)
+Also featuring David Bird (Archbishop of Rheims), Michael Hadley (Bertrand de Poulengay), John York (Brother Martin Ladvenu), Jim Smilie (Captain La Hire), Brian Hayes (Chaplain de Stogumber), Ian Ricketts (D’Estivet), John Standing (Dauphin), John Rogan (De Courcelles), Patricia Donovan (Duchess de la Tremouille), Michael Byrne (Dunois), James Villiers (Earl of Warwick), Michael Burlington (Gille de Rais), Richard Owens (Mgr de la Tremouille), Noel Willman (Peter Cauchon), Charles Dance (Robert de Baudricourt), and Charles Lloyd Pack (The Inquisitor).

 summer 1974: Oxford Playhouse, Beaumont Street, Oxford, England